MOHINI1403/AIRepo/README.md

     The idea of Best First Search is to use an evaluation function to decide which adjacent is most promising and then explore.

-    Best First Search falls under the category of Heuristic Search or Informed Search.It uses the combination of Depth First and Breadth First Search.
+    Best First Search falls under the category of Heuristic Search or Informed Search.
+    It uses the combination of Depth First and Breadth First Search.
     This example is Considered to Find the Desired Solution:

 ![alt txt](https://media.geeksforgeeks.org/wp-content/uploads/BFS2.png)